cezarstoian/trello_clone/README.md

 ## GitHub code and Application Deployment
-This project can be found on my GitHub: https://github.com/cezarstoian/trello_clone The application was deployed using Vercel:
+This project can be found on my GitHub: https://github.com/cezarstoian/trello_clone The progress can be tracked via the commits made.
+The application was deployed using Vercel:
 // TODO: add Vercel Link